The Edge Paradox

 Finished

-Three coats water-based matte paint.
+Sealed the moment it leaves the kiln - locking moisture at exactly 10%.
+Water-based finish applied in multiple passes, each sanded between coats, until the surface protects without concealing.
 Grain visible beneath.
 Nothing glossy, nothing synthetic.
-The surface stays warm to the touch — because the point was never to look perfect.
+The surface stays warm to the touch - because the point was never to look perfect.
 It was to feel right.

-Hinoki Coming
+Hinoki Coming Soon

-Reclaimed Merbau Coming
+Reclaimed Merbau Coming Soon

 Sourced from Malaysia.
 History in every surface.